-Our thanks to Joe Rinkovsky as a Polar Grid administrator from UITS in Indiana University and Saliya Ekanayake from SALSA-HPC group in Indiana University who provided us the SWG library.
-This work is under National Health Institute Grand Opportunity funding.
+Our thanks to Joe Rinkovsky as an administrator from UITS in Inidiana University that he gave us support while using Polar Grid for our experiments.
+And Saliya Ekanayake from SALSA-HPC group in Indiana University provided us the SWG library.
+This work is under National Health Institute Grant.